XML RSS

 Causes of Osteoporosis

-Normal bone metabolism is dependent on many factors -- nutritional, lifestyle and hormonal factors.
+Normal bone metabolism is dependent on many factors — nutritional, lifestyle and hormonal factors.

-Contrary to what many people believe that osteoporosis is the result of loss of calcium, researches have shown that the answer certainly isn't just a lack of calcium intake.
+Contrary to what many people believe, that osteoporosis is the result of loss of calcium, researches have shown that the answer certainly isn’t just a lack of calcium intake.
 Like any other living tissue, bone needs a diverse amount of essential nutrients to be present to combat this debilitating disease.

 Other causes have been traced to dietary factors such as diets high in protein, phosphorus, refined sugar, salt and acidic-forming foods, with deficiencies of trace minerals intake.
+Foods high in meat protein cause the body to be over-acidic.
+In an acidic body, calcium (alkaline) will be taken from the bones to help balance the body pH.
+Over a long period of high meat protein diet, osteoporosis can develop.

 Lifestyle factors include family history of osteoporosis, alcoholism, smoking, short stature, low body mass (small bones), never having been pregnant, and a sedentary lifestyle or physical inactivity.